arstephens/TCGA-Glioblastoma-Database/docs/script_execution_order.md

 This document explains the order used to recreate the TCGA Glioblastoma MySQL database and Neo4j graph component.

-The goal is for another person to be able to follow the workflow from the downloaded data files to the final populated database without guessing the order of scripts or SQL files.

 ---

 ## Step 1: Download the Data